Domestic Violence Injunction Attorney in Miami, FL

 Types of Injunctions Under Florida Law

-An injunction is a court order—sometimes called a “restraining order”—that prohibits a person from having any contact with you.
-It is meant to help protect a person from threats or acts of violence by another.
-Florida law provides for four types of injunctions against violence:
+An injunction is a court order—sometimes called a “restraining order“—that prohibits a person from having any contact with the person who filed the petition for the injunction.
+It is meant to help protect a person from threats or acts of violence by the person they filed for a permanent injunction against.
+Before the hearing on the permanent injunction, the judge may order a temporary injunction which will normally last through the date of the permanent injunction hearing.
+Florida law provides for four types of injunctions against violence :

 - Domestic Violence Injunction: A petition for a domestic violence injunction may be filed by a person who either now or in the past has lived with you as a “family.”
 “Family” includes people who you are related to by blood or marriage; spouses, ex-spouses, parents, grandparents, aunts, uncles; parties intimately involved and living together but never married; adopted children; step-parents and step-children, and others OR a person who is the parent of your child/children, regardless of whether you have ever been married or lived together.